 An insert of the Sex Discrimination policy is included with each student handbook.
-Additionally, the full policy can be viewed online at the Inside.Heidelberg website (inside.heidelberg.edu/resources/policies/sex-discrimination).
-Copies may also be obtained in the Dean of Student Affairs Office, Human Resources Office, or the Office of Academic Affairs.
+Additionally, the full policy can be viewed online at the website (inside.heidelberg.edu/resources/policies/sex-discrimination).
+Copies may also be obtained in the Dean of Student Affairs Office, Office of Human Resources, or the Office of Academic Affairs.